Definition of Systematic Risk

 The basic differences between systematic and unsystematic risk are explained in the following points:

-Systematic risk refers to the probability of loss linked with the whole market segment such as changes in government policy for the specific industry.
-While risks associated with particular industry is referred to as unsystematic risks like labor strike.
+Systematic risk refers to the probability of loss linked with the whole market segment, such as changes in government policy for a specific industry.
+In contrast, risks associated with a particular industry is referred to as unsystematic risks like labor strike.

-Systematic risk occurs due to uncontrollable factors such as natural calamities.
-As opposed to the unsystematic risk which is due to controllable factors such as the production of undesirable products.
+Systematic risk occurs due to uncontrollable factors such as natural calamities instead of the unsystematic risk, which is due to controllable factors such as the production of undesirable products.

-Systematic risk occurs due to macroeconomic factors such as social, economic and political factors.
-While the unsystematic risk occurs due to the micro-economic factors such as labor strikes.
+Systematic risk occurs due to macroeconomic factors such as social, economic, and political factors.
+In contrast, the unsystematic risk arises due to micro-economic factors such as labor strikes.

-Systematic risk is divided into three categories namely, interest risk, market risk and purchasing power risk.
-While unsystematic risk is divided into categories namely business risk and financial risk.
+Systematic risk is divided into three categories, namely, interest risk, market risk, and purchasing power risk.
+While unsystematic risk is divided into categories, namely business and financial risks.

 Systematic risk + Unsystematic risk = Total risk

-After understanding the system of systematic and unsystematic risk, let’s look at the examples for both to get a clearer view.
+After understanding the systematic and unsystematic risk systems, let’s look at the examples for both to get a clearer view.

 The Great Recession of 2008 proves to be a key example of systematic risk.
 People who had invested in all kinds of securities saw the values of their investments fall due to the market-wide economic event.
 The great recession affected various securities in diverse ways.
 Thus, investors who held stocks were affected in adverse ways as compared to those with wider asset allocations.